Sophie Tucker: Later days

-In 1938–1939, she had her own radio show, The Roi Tan Program with Sophie Tucker, broadcast on CBS for 15 minutes on Monday, Wednesday and Friday.
+In 1938–1939, Tucker had her own radio show, The Roi Tan Program with Sophie Tucker, broadcast on CBS for 15 minutes on Monday, Wednesday and Friday.
 She made numerous guest appearances on such programs as The Radio Hall of Fame and The Andrews Sisters' Show: Eight-to-the-Bar Ranch hosted by the Andrews Sisters.
 In the 1950s and early 1960s Tucker, "the First Lady of Show Business", made frequent television appearances on many popular variety and talk shows of the day such as The Ed Sullivan Show and The Tonight Show.
-She remained popular abroad, performing for fanatical crowds in the music halls of London that were attended by King George V. On April 13, 1963, a Broadway musical titled Sophie, based on her early life up until 1922, opened with Libi Staiger as the lead.
+She remained popular abroad, performing for fanatical crowds in the music halls of London.
+On April 13, 1963, a Broadway musical titled Sophie, based on Tucker's early life until 1922, opened with Libi Staiger as the lead.
 It closed after eight performances.

 Tucker continued to perform for the rest of her life.
 In 1962, she performed in the Royal Variety Performance, which was broadcast on the BBC.
 She appeared on the Ed Sullivan Show on October 3, 1965.
 For the color broadcast, her last television appearance, she performed "Give My Regards to Broadway", "Louise", and her signature song, "Some of These Days".

 Personal life

 Tucker was married three times.
 Her first marriage was to Louis Tuck, a beer cart driver, with whom she eloped in 1903.
 The marriage produced Tucker's only child, Albert.
 In 1906 the couple separated, and Tucker left Albert with her family, supporting them with money from her singing jobs in New York.
 They were divorced in May 1913.
 Albert was raised by his maternal aunt, Annie.
 Annie and Sophie had a close relationship and kept in touch with weekly letters.

-Her second marriage to Frank Westphal (1917–20), her accompanist, and her third marriage to Al Lackey (1928–34), her manager, both ended in divorce and produced no children.
+Her second marriage, to Frank Westphal (1917–20), her accompanist, and her third marriage, to Al Lackey (1928–34), her manager, both ended in divorce and produced no children.
 She blamed the failure of her marriages on her being too adjusted to economic independence.
 She said "Once you start carrying your own suitcase, paying your own bills, running your own show, you've done something to yourself that makes you one of those women men like to call 'a pal' and 'a good sport,' the kind of woman they tell their troubles to.
 But you've cut yourself off from the orchids and the diamond bracelets except those you buy yourself."

 Tucker died of lung cancer and kidney failure on February 9, 1966, aged 80, in her Park Avenue apartment.
 She continued working until her death, playing shows at the Latin Quarter just weeks before.
-She is buried in Emanuel Cemetery in Wethersfield, Connecticut.
+Tucker is buried in Emanuel Cemetery in Wethersfield, Connecticut.